 Ingredient Notes and Substitutions

-- Italian Seasoning – Store bought Italian seasoning always contains some combination of oregano, rosemary, marjoram, thyme, and sage.
+- Italian seasoning – Store bought Italian seasoning always contains some combination of oregano, rosemary, marjoram, thyme, and sage.
 Don’t have any, or prefer some herbs to others?
 Mix your own homemade blend!

-- Penne Pasta – Our pasta pomodoro recipe features penne instead of spaghetti for two reasons: to make it fork-stabbing friendly for kids, and because it’s a great potluck dish!
+- Penne pasta – Our pasta pomodoro recipe features penne instead of spaghetti for two reasons: to make it fork-stabbing friendly for kids, and because it’s a great potluck dish!
 But feel free to use other noodles that you like – any will do!

 - Parmesan Cheese – Grate it fresh for the very best flavor!